vuejs/vue-router/docs/en/route.md

   The router instance that is managing this route (and its owner component).

+- **$route.matched**

+  An array containing the route configuration objects for all matched segments in the current route.

 ### Custom Fields

 In addition to the built-in properties, custom fields defined in the route config will also be merged on to the route object.
 For example: